This is a mirror page, please see the original page:

 add_requires("libpng ~1.16", "zlib 1.1.2 || >=1.2.11 <1.3.0")

-The semantic version parser currently used by xmake is the sv library contributed by uael, which also has a description of the version.
-For detailed instructions, please refer to the following: Version Description
+At present, the semantic version parser used by xmake is the sv library contributed by uael, which also contains the version description writing method For detailed instructions, please refer to the following: Version Description

-Of course, if we have no special requirements for the version of the dependency package, we can omit the version:
+Of course, if we have no special requirements for the version of the current dependency package, we can write it directly like this:

 add_requires("tbox", "libpng", "zlib")

-This will use the latest known version of the package, or the source code compiled from the master branch.
-If the current package has a git repository address we can also specify a specific branch version:
+This will use the latest known version of the package, or a package compiled from the source code of the master branch.
+If the current package has a git repo address, we can also specify a specific branch version:

 add_requires("tbox master")